ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 -   **Props Drilling:** State is passed down to child components via props.
 For an application of this size, this is more straightforward than introducing a complex state management library like Redux or Zustand.
 -   **Lifting State Up:** Child components (`SimulationControls`, `FileUpload`) notify the parent of changes via callback functions passed as props (e.g., `onParamsChange`).
 -   **Component-Local State:** UI-specific state that doesn't affect the rest of the application is managed locally within the component itself.
 The prime example is `DataVisualizer`, which manages its own filter and appearance settings using `useState` and `localStorage`, making it a self-contained, reusable component.

+---

+## 7. UI/UX and Styling

+### 7.1.
+Design Philosophy
+The user interface is designed to evoke a "tactical command center" aesthetic.
+It utilizes a dark theme with high-contrast amber accents to create a professional, immersive environment that is easy on the eyes during long analysis sessions.
+The layout is clean and structured, prioritizing data clarity and ease of use.

+### 7.2.
+Technology
+-   **Tailwind CSS:** This utility-first CSS framework was chosen for its ability to enable rapid and consistent styling directly within the JSX.
+The configuration is defined inline in `index.html` for simplicity, which is well-suited for a single-page application of this scope.
+-   **Custom Global Styles:** A few targeted CSS rules are defined in the `<style>` block of `index.html`.
+These handle elements that are difficult to style with utility classes alone, such as the global scrollbar and the custom appearance of `input[type=range]` sliders, ensuring a cohesive look and feel across all components.
+-   **Fonts:** The application uses two primary fonts:
+    -   **Orbitron:** A display font used for headings and titles to give a futuristic, technical feel.
+    -   **Roboto Mono:** A monospaced font used for all body text, labels, and data readouts to ensure maximum clarity and readability.

+---

+## 8. Future Enhancements

+The current architecture provides a solid foundation for future expansion.
+Potential enhancements include:

+-   **Advanced AI Interaction:** Implement a chat-based interface where users can ask the AI follow-up questions about the generated scenario (e.g., "What would happen if I increased my signal power by 10dBm?").
+-   **Data Export:** Add functionality to export the generated `visualizerData` as a `.csv` file, allowing the synthetic data to be used in other external analysis tools.
+-   **Expanded Visualization Options:** Incorporate more sophisticated chart types, such as a waterfall display or a spectrogram, for deeper and more nuanced signal analysis.
+-   **Threat Template Library:** Allow users to save specific `simulationParams` configurations as named "threat templates" for quick recall and consistent reuse in training exercises.
+-   **Authentication & User Profiles:** For multi-user or enterprise environments, introduce user accounts to allow individuals to save and manage their own private session histories and template libraries.

+---

+## 9. Conclusion

+PhantomBand is a robust, interactive, and client-centric application that effectively leverages a powerful generative AI as a reliable service.
+Its architecture is intentionally designed for stability through structured API communication, interactivity via a responsive state management model, and maintainability through a clear component structure.
+This document provides the definitive technical blueprint for understanding, maintaining, and extending the capabilities of the PhantomBand system.